Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Address-Security.md

 ## Address Verification

 A specific address to get a specific response.
-For the processor response the street name field, you must pass the value that you would like returned in the
+For the processor response the street name field, you must pass the value that you would like returned.

-Postal Code

-Passing the number code in the postal field will return the following field.

-Field names are in AVS article

-Make a table
-Passing 11111 = Matched
-Passing 22222 =

 ## Cardholder Name Verification

-In the first name field, pass the number for desired response
+In the first name field, pass the number for desired response.

 <!-- theme: info -->